robynsb/interactive-track-and-trace/advection/README.md

 ## Location of data
 The data path is hardcoded such that the following tree structure is assumed:
+The current assumption is that the name of the `u`s and `v`s are flipped since this is the way the data was given to us.
 ```
 data/
   grid.h5